guygreenleaf/DiskSimulator/README.txt

 No help given

 Implementation is all original code, no external websites/code used.
-Approximately 120 hours spent in total on this phase.

 All features required for this submission phase have been implemented to the best of my ability.